mstone3201/RIN/README.md

 * Eliminate occlusion culling frame latency.
 Arseny Kapoulkine explains a nice way of doing this during one of his [Niagra streams](https://youtu.be/YCteLdYdZWQ).
 * Allow a dynamic number of lights per cluster to help with high light density areas.
+* Allow LOD selection distances to be configured.
 * Multisample anti-aliasing (MSAA).
 * Sun shadows with cascaded shadow maps.
 * Screen space reflections (SSR).